 2) Robert Baratheon / Henry VIII

-Both Robert Baratheon and Henry VIII both loved hunting and cheating on their wives (see: Anne Boleyn.)
+Both Robert Baratheon and Henry VIII loved hunting and cheating on their wives (see: Anne Boleyn.)
 But isn’t the physical resemblance enough on this one?